tomekkup/helenos/README.md

  * I see a cluster structure in a left pane but how to do anything more !? - Use the force Luke ...I mean right mouse button
  * My Cassandra instance is not listening on localhost:9160.
 How to change the CassandraHost after installation ? - put your values into defaults.properties file, then restart

+## Author

+My name is Tomek Kuprowski and I'm java enthusiast, father, husband and IBMer.
+You can find me on [LinkedIn] (http://www.linkedin.com/in/tomekkuprowski) and contact via tomekkuprowski@gmail.com

+## Licence and disclaimer

+Helenos is distributed free, AS-IS, without any warranty under Creative Commons Attribution [licence] (http://creativecommons.org/licenses/by/2.0/legalcode)